atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 'GE wasn't the company that most people imagined.'

+'GE's size advantage was also one of its biggest weaknesses.'

+The CEO was also the chairman of the board.
+So no-one really questioned/ opposed him.
+'The absence of robust opposition also pointed to the broader problem, long cultivated and growing into a quiet crisis within the company, of real candor and self-awareness.'

 'The board was openly dysfunctional, problems at the company were deep and troubling...'

 It's a fact that nothing succeeds like success.
 If you show great profits, dividends, etc. year after year and decade after decade you will acquire an aura.
 You derive credibility for yourself, for your strategies, for management style from the brand.
 And even if the good results are thanks to some loopholes and the numbers are gamed, you start believing the myth.
 You create ivory towers, echo chambers, and yes men.
 The book mentions how Jack Welch and Jeff Immelt did not want to hear any bad news.
 Immelt used to say 'where's the guy I used to know' (who had good news for me).
 This 'can you do it or shall I find someone who can' approach can work both positively and negatively.
 You know 'speaking truth to power' thing.

 'There was no market for hard truths or bad news.
 Not as far as the guy at the top was concerned.'

-The CEO was also the chairman of the board.
-So no-one really questioned/ opposed him.
-'The absence of robust opposition also pointed to the broader problem, long cultivated and growing into a quiet crisis within the company, of real candor and self-awareness.'

-'GE's size advantage was also one of its biggest weaknesses.'

 ---
+**Immelt**

 Immelt was chosen and groomed by Jack.
 Four days after Immelt became CEO, the 9/11 attacks happened.
 Later sub-prime crisis happened.
 And GE Capital suffered.
 Immelt tried to separate the troubled GE Capital from other businesses.
 And focused on making the conglomerate more industrial business, more GE Power (turbines, oil & gas) centric.
-He did away with NBC, appliances, etc. Why GE moved out of appliances business: 'In a culture in which people were accustomed to tossing more treasured devices like phones and computers after just a few years, no one expected to get a full generation of use out of a dryer anymore.'
+He did away with NBC, appliances, etc. Why did GE move out of appliances business: 'In a culture in which people were accustomed to tossing more treasured devices like phones and computers after just a few years, no one expected to get a full generation of use out of a dryer anymore.'

 People felt Immelt (even before he became the CEO) paid more to make deals happen.